Compare Trade School

 Is medical office administrator a good career choice?

-Medical office administration offers stable employment with 57,200 annual job openings.
-While entry-level pay is modest ($41,600 median), the short training period, regular hours, and advancement opportunities make it an attractive healthcare career.
+Medical office administration offers stable employment with strong demand.
+While entry-level pay is modest, the short training period, regular hours, and advancement opportunities make it an attractive healthcare career.
+See the salary data above for current BLS figures.

 Do medical office administrators need to be certified?